Submodular functions and perfect graphs: Forcers for , prism)-free perfect graphs

 We say that we can \emph{link a vertex $v$ onto a triangle $a_1a_2a_3$} if there exist three paths $P_1$, $P_2$, $P_3$ such that for $i=1,2,3$, $P_i$ is a path from $v$ to $a_i$, any pair of paths has only $v$ in common, for $1 \leq i < j \leq 3$, $a_ia_j$ is the unique edge of $G$ between $V(P_i)$ and $V(P_j)$, and at least two of $P_1,P_2,P_3$ are of length at least two.
 Observe that in a perfect graph, no vertex can be linked onto a triangle.

+Recall that for a path $P$ we denote the interior of $P$ by $P^*$.
 A {\em wheel} $(H, v)$ is a graph that consists of a hole $H$ and a vertex $v$ which has at least three neighbors in $H$.
 A {\em sector} of $(H, v)$ is a subpath $P$ of $H$ of length at least one such that $v$ is anticomplete to $P^*$ and $v$ is complete to $P \setminus P^*$.
 A sector is {\em short} if it is of length 1, and {\em long} otherwise.
 A wheel is {\em odd} if it contains an odd number of short sectors.
 Observe that perfect graphs do not contain odd wheels.

 A wheel $(H, v)$ is a {\em universal wheel} if $v$ is complete to $H$.
 A {\em line wheel} is a wheel that has exactly four sectors, exactly two of which are short and the two short sectors do not have common vertices.
 A {\em twin wheel} is a wheel with exactly three sectors, exactly two of which are short.
 A {\em triangle-free wheel} is a wheel containing no triangles.
 A {\em proper wheel} is a wheel that is not a universal, twin, or triangle-free wheel.
 We need the following corollary of Lemma \ref{lem:three_leaves}.